noebernigaud/Tank3D/README.md

 We are three students at the University of Côte d'Azur in M1 of Computer Science.
 Together, we form <b>DNA games</b>, a team formed to develop this project from start to end.

 We also want to mention <b>BUFFA Michel</b>, who encouraged us to participate to the contest and was our Babylonjs professor.

+***

 # Code Development, Implemented Features

 ## Origin

-The concept has been based on Noé Bernigaud's project of a Tank game in 2D written in Javascript (the original game can be found at this [link](https://github.com/noebernigaud/TankGame)), itself inspired from the game WiiPlay - Tanks.
+The concept has been based on Noé Bernigaud's project of a Tank game in 2D written in Javascript on [<b>this Github repository</b>](https://github.com/noebernigaud/TankGame), itself inspired from the game WiiPlay - Tanks.
 With Babylonjs, we saw an opportunity to push the game much further and expand the game's feature to make a more complete game out of it.

 While the idea was taken from there, nothing from the code is common between both version as we had to remake everything and use the physic engine.

+***

 ## Engine